tagsysx/Prism/docs/RAY_TRACING_DESIGN.md

 ### 3.4 Complex Number Preservation Throughout Ray Tracing

-**Critical Implementation Requirement**: The ray tracing system maintains complex number representation at every stage of computation to preserve both amplitude and phase information of electromagnetic waves.
+The ray tracing system maintains complex number representation at every stage of computation to preserve both amplitude and phase information of electromagnetic waves.

-### 3.5 Virtual Link Computation

 The ray tracer computes accumulated RF signal strength for the optimized set of virtual links: